Inter Milan Vs. FC Barcelona Preview, Odds: UEFA Champions League Matchday 6 Do-Or-Die For Italian Leaders

 Dortmund also plays on Tuesday, taking on Czech champions Slavia Prague.
 While that match would seem like a relatively easy three points for the Bundesliga side, Prague did hold Inter to a frustrating 1-1 draw at the San Siro in September.

-Despite playing a depleted, Messi-less side, according to a Daily Mail report Barcelona Coach Ernesto Valverde remains likely to pair Luis Suarez and Antoine Griezmann up front, along with 21-year-old Spanish winger Carles Perez.
+Despite playing a depleted, Messi-less side, according to a Daily Mail report, Barcelona Coach Ernesto Valverde remains likely to pair Luis Suarez and Antoine Griezmann up front, along with 21-year-old Spanish winger Carles Perez.

-That lineup would maintain the “three-pronged” attack that has made Barcelona a seemingly unstpoobale goal-scoring force this season — as they are every season, it seems.
-Barca lead Spain’s La Liga with 41 goals in 15 matches, while tallying seven in five Champions League matches so far in the 2019/2020 competition.
+That lineup would maintain the “three-pronged” attack that has made Barcelona a seemingly unstoppable goal-scoring force this season — as they are every season, it seems.
+Barca lead Spain’s La Liga with 41 goals in 15 matches, while tallying seven in five Champions League matches so far in the 2019-2020 competition.

 The Inter Milan vs. FC Barcelona match will be televised in the United States starting at 3 p.m.
-EST by the TNT network.
+EST on the TNT network.